espen/jquery-timepicker/README.md

 	```

 - **setTime**
-Set the time using a Javascript Date object.
+Set the time using a Javascript Date object or a string.

 	```javascript
 	$('#setTimeExample').timepicker('setTime', new Date());